luc-github/ESP3D/README.md

 --Use GPIO2 to ground to reset all settings in hard way - 2-6 sec after boot / not before!!
 Set GPIO2 to ground before boot change boot mode and go to special boot that do not reach FW - I did not found information on this.
 Currently boot take 10 sec - giving 8 seconds to connect GPIO2 to GND and do an hard recovery for settings
 --Use GPIO0 to ground to be in update mode
 --Use a switch to reset/disable module
-<S>--Use GPIO2 connected to a printer pin to interrupt the bridge loop if need change configuration (may be not necessary if no performance impact of allowing ESP screening commands - TBT - TBC)   </S> no need anymore
 --TODO: Full wiring with drawing
 TBD

 ##Development
-Currently using [Arduino IDE 1.6.3](http://arduino.cc/en/Main/Software)  with the stand alone  esp8266 module 0.0.3 (https://github.com/sandeepmistry/esp8266-Arduino)
+Currently using [Arduino IDE 1.6.4](http://arduino.cc/en/Main/Software)  with the esp8266 module from board manager added from [github.com/esp8266/Arduino](https://github.com/esp8266/Arduino)
-Full IDE from https://github.com/esp8266/Arduino can be used

 Additionnaly:
 --Use minimal css from http://getbootstrap.com/examples/theme/ if connected to internet, this is to get better UI and rendering according display device (link can be changed in FW), if not available ,CSS is ignored displaying basic HTML
---Some Javascript is used to enhance web UI - very limited but I expected so error depending browser so will try to limit usage (test done using chrome/IE looks Ok but no time for safari/firefox/opera/etc...)

 ##Flash the Module
 *Tools: